-1. Press the "SAT" button to select SAT1, SAT2 and SAT3 reception.

-2. Select the desired channel.

-3. Press one of the preset buttons for more than 1.5 seconds to store the channel.
+- 1. Press the "SAT" button to select SAT1, SAT2 or SAT3 reception. - 2.
+Select the desired channel. - 3.
+Press one of the preset buttons (from 1 to 6) for more than 1.5 seconds to store the channel.
 If the button is pressed for less than 1.5 seconds, the preceding selection will remain in memory.

-If the connection between the radio and battery is broken for any reason such as vehicle maintenance or radio removal, all channels stored in the preset buttons are cleared.
+- Up to six SAT1, SAT2 and SAT3 channels each may be preset. - If the connection between the radio and battery is broken for any reason such as vehicle maintenance or radio removal, all channels stored in the preset buttons are cleared.
 If this occurs, it is necessary to reset the preset buttons.